Multilingual Technologies and Language Diversity

 _ Benjamin, M. (2016) “Digital Language Diversity: Seeking the Value Proposition.”
 In Collaboration and Computing for Under-Resourced Languages: Towards an Alliance for Digital Language Diversity, pp. 52–58.

-2. Jan 22.
-ISABELLE (& SMARA): Language Diversity: Vitality, Resource-centric, Linguistics Typology.
+2. Jan 31.
+ISABELLE & SMARA: Language Diversity: Vitality, Resource-centric, Linguistics Typology.
 High-level discussion of the impact on language communities if multilingual technologies are or are not developed (machine translation (MT), morph analyzers, learning lexicons, parts-of-speech (POS) taggers).
-Are there downsides to digital inclusion?
-Introduce the Final Project.
-Students share languages and NLP areas of interest to facilitate group-building.
 Assign the Language Quick-fire exercise.
+Introduce Project

 _ Kornai’s compilation of language resources (useful for Language Quick-fire)